CHIMAI-A/MTJ/README.md

 - AC #3: I want to utilize this information for park management to study system usage, identify improvement opportunities, and establish more efficient lighting schedules.

+- AC #4: I want to be notified the moment an issue arises in the lighting system, minimizing downtime and ensuring fast resolution.

+2. As a park staff, I want to monitor crowd situations so that I can identify popular spots.

 ## Software Models